 With AI, employees – regardless of their location – no longer need to wait for a far-away HR office or IT department’s workday to start to access the services they need.
 A single investment in AI allows an enterprise to implement a global, always-available service department that can assist employees with everything from requesting time off, to invoice reimbursement, to IT support.
-For example, when Credit Suisse wanted to automate IT support for the company’s 76,000 employees spanning 40 countries, it hired IPsoft’s digital colleague Amelia, who was trained on dozens of high-volume IT support tasks and became the first line of IT service for many of the bank’s employees.
 Whether employees are full-time or contract-based, office-based or remote, an always-on AI-powered IT support system enables a holistic approach to serve a No-Collar Workforce.

 Taking on the Cognitive Workload

 Not only is AI able to automate transactional tasks, but it is increasingly able to execute cognitive tasks related to decision making.
 This capability allows AI to take on the cognitive workload and leave humans to higher-value tasks and projects.
 This means companies can skip lengthy training sessions that previously might have required days, weeks or even months; new employees can lean on the AI system for all relevant corporate information and protocols.